romcal/romcal/README.md

 ### Overriding dates
 Romcal has been redesigned with extensibility in mind to cater for specific scenarios that are commonplace in the liturgical calendar.
 For example, All Saints

+### Localizing celebration names
+Celebration names in Romcal can be